amolchavan777/AppDependencyModelerMaven_FULL/README.md

 ```

 The console also prints ASCII histograms summarizing outgoing and incoming dependency counts per application.

+If the H2 dependency is on the classpath, results are persisted to `output/dependencyDB.mv.db` for later inspection using any JDBC tool.

 You can import the ArchiMate XML into tools like **Archi** or **BiZZdesign**.
 The GraphML file works with graph tools such as **yEd** or **Gephi**.